Kansas City officially submits World Cup 2026 bid

-KANSAS CITY, Mo. — The Kansas City 2026 Committee tackled a big deadline this week in hopes of becoming a host city for the World Cup.
-We are now just weeks away from a decision.
+KANSAS CITY, Mo.
+(WDAF) — The Kansas City 2026 Committee tackled a big deadline this week in hopes of becoming a host city for the World Cup.

 If the mural at 16th Street and Main Street that reads “We want the World Cup” isn’t a big enough sign, Kansas City leaders made it official Monday night.